 PRO TIP: Use a tall drinking glass to hold and stabilize the piping bag while filling it.

-Brush With Butter & Bake
+Brush With Butter and Bake

 - Melt the remaining butter in the microwave for 20 seconds and brush it on the potato rosettes.